appacademy/SWEO-Part-Time-Resources/1-Module/4-week/3-day/README.md

 ### `Key Takeaways`

 **Ways to Declare Variables**
-- `Let` is block scoped (belongs to that block only) and CAN be reassigned.
+- `Let` is block scoped and CAN be reassigned.
-- `Const` is also block scoped (belongs to that block only), but CANNOT be reassigned.
+- `Const` is also block scoped, but CANNOT be reassigned.
 - reassign !== mutable
-- `Var` is function scoped (belongs to the function even if in block), and CAN be reassigned. (don't use, legacy, can cause unintended behaviors)
+- `Var` is function scoped, and CAN be reassigned. (don't use, legacy, can cause unintended behaviors)
 ---
 **What is scope?**
 - Scope determines what variables are available for use within any given line of a JavaScript program.